espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 .. note::

     The files provided after ``-f`` above are specific for |run-openocd-device-name|.
 You may need to provide different files depending on used hardware.
 For guidance see :ref:`jtag-debugging-tip-openocd-configure-target`.

+    .. only:: esp32c3

+    For example, ``board/esp32c3-ftdi.cfg`` can be used for a custom board with an FT2232H or FT232H chip used for JTAG connection, or with ESP-Prog.

 .. highlight:: none